 Strategy #1 to Support Writers

-My quick strategy to overcome this challenge: Let them write!
+My quick strategy to overcome this challenge is to just let them write!
 Just getting thoughts on paper is the biggest hurdle for struggling writers.
 It doesn’t have to be perfect.
 Take what they have written and put it on the refrigerator.
-Help them to feel proud about what has been written.
+This display helps them to feel proud about what has been written.
 Remember, if there is nothing available for you to read, how will you know how to support the student’s developing writing skills?

 BUILD CONFIDENCE FIRST . . .
 THEN LEARNING HAPPENS!Dr. Annette Durbin

 This was me as a kid.
 I always wrote what I thought the teacher wanted me to write and always had errors.
 I didn’t know how to take my thoughts and get them down perfectly because it always seemed as though I had to fix something whether it was content, organization, or mechanics.
 Fast forward to my English 101 college experience.
 I remember the first paper I wrote about a pencil talking to paper, and I really struggled with this piece.
 I did the best I could and received some comments from my professor.

 Her TIP – write how you speak.
 What?
 That’s it?
 Okay, that tip worked for me and later for my own students.
 Now when I let my students know they can just write down their thoughts – and forget about everything else – my students’ writing improved.
 Yes, what they turned in wasn’t perfect, but was accepted.
 I used this piece as baseline writing and pulled some lessons from their work that I would go over later.
 Now my students were less stressed about writing and felt better that an assignment was turned in.